200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-07-ThePunIssuerasystemagnosticadventure.md

 Two large tomatoes, a smaller tomato lagging behind, and eventually squished Bagel with white wings, flying over a bay
-Cross between a hippopotamus, elephant, and rhinoceros, but nothing youíve ever heard of Jalapeno pepper asking incessant, personal questions Priests, rabbis, and nuns constantly entering in varying quantities and combinations Pirate with a small man driving a steering wheel in his pants
+Cross between a hippopotamus, elephant, and rhinoceros, but nothing you‚Äôve ever heard of Jalapeno pepper asking incessant, personal questions Priests, rabbis, and nuns constantly entering in varying quantities and combinations Pirate with a small man driving a steering wheel in his pants